erkjbro/blogger/README.md

 A blogging app.
 Starting with a simple monolithic MERN structure and then iterating with improvements.
 The main purpose of this app is to make a straightforward design and then build upon it.

 ## VOB Roadmap
+> This is a living roadmap and not yet completed.

 ### v0.1.0
-> I'll decide on versioning plans later.

 - Build the MERN App
   * Web Client - React
-  * API - Node / Express
+  * API - Node.js + Express
-  * Database Connection
+  * Database Connection - MongoDB (Atlas)

+### v0.2.0
+- Image/File Handling
   * Configure S3 storage for assets/images
 - Enhance app for prod deployment
 - Configure AWS Architecture

 ### v0.x.0
+- Create alternate client that utilizes redux

+### v0.x.0
 - Dockerize app

 ### v0.x.0
-- Update api for redis
+- Convert api to TypeScript
+- Convert client to TypeScript

 ### v0.x.0
+- Web client - formik testing

+### v0.x.0
 - Web client - responsive updates
 - Web client - animations

 ### v0.x.0
-- Update api for typescript
+- Update api for redis
-- Update web client for typescript

 ### v0.x.0
-- Web client - formik testing?
+- Create mobile client (react native)

+### v0.x.0
+- Decouple app and create a microservice architecture

 # Get started
- - Clone the project.
+ * Clone the project.
- - `yarn install`: Install all dependencies
+ * `yarn install`: Install all dependencies.
+Be sure to do this in the project root and also the `backend` and `frontend`.
- - `yarn run dev`: Start the project for development
+ * `yarn start`: Start the project for development

 # Project structure & architecture

  **Dependencies:**

-  - [x] React
-  - [x] ...
+  - [x] concurrently

-  **Dev Dependencies:**

-  > If applicable

  **Project Structure:**

- > Add comments about the project's format for its structure.

-I want to keep the code in the same repo, but I do not want to deploy it to the same EC2 instance.
-Maybe I'll add concurrently in the root directory so that it's easier for others to get started and try the code.
+VOB is being developed with a monolithic structure for the sake of simplicity.
+The *React* web client is stored in the `frontend` directory, and the *Node.js* rest api is in the `backend` directory.
+There will be more details about the structure of each component within their respective directories.

 # Development Workflow
 > Feature Branch Workflow, Git Workflow, or another Workflow Strategy? `main`, `develop`, `feature`, `release`, `hotfix`, or `bug` Branches?
 Branch naming conventions?
 Add notes about you & your team's workflow methodology.